Back to the full dot-point answer

 Each persuasive technique in a Section C text serves the writer's contention.
 The strongest analytical paragraphs make this link explicit.

-What is appeals?Show answer
+What are appeals?Show answer

 Moves that recruit a value, emotion or identity in the audience.

-What is generic effects?Show answer
+What are generic effects?Show answer

 Audience feelings are a starting point but not the destination.
 Argue what the technique recruits the audience to think, doubt, or accept.